 This blog post is part 2 of our Spring Break series.
 You can read the first blog post here.

 If you have been cited or arrested for underage drinking it is important that you consult with an experienced attorney.
-The consequences of a conviction or guilty plea can follow a person for years.
+The consequences of Florida underage drinking may lead to a conviction or guilty plea and can follow a person for years.
 A first offense is a second-degree misdemeanor punishable by up to 60 days in jail and a $500 fine.
 A second or subsequent offense is a first-degree misdemeanor punishable by up to 1 year in jail and a $1,000 fine.
 In addition, an adjudication of guilt will result in the suspension of your driving privileges by the Department of Motor Vehicles in your home state.